kyma-project/community/concepts/observability-configurable-logging/08-revised-api.md

 # Revised API

-## Motivation For Revise
+## Motivation for the revision

-The basic idea outlined in [the concept for the custom operator](05-custom-fluentbit-operator.md) and [the concept for the servicecatalog integration](06-servicecatalog-integration.md) was to have
+The basic idea outlined in [the concept for the custom operator](05-custom-fluentbit-operator.md) and [the concept for the servicecatalog integration](06-servicecatalog-integration.md) was to have two layers:
-1. a general layer supporting native fluent-bit config snippets.
-Out of that an overall fluent-bit config gets generated, validated and injected to the damonset
+1. A general layer supporting native Fluent Bit config snippets.
+Out of that, an overall Fluent Bit config is generated, validated, and injected to the daemonset.
-2. a second layer on top, bringing the convinience of defining pipelines without knowing the underlaying fluent-bit concepts.
+2. A second layer on top, bringing the convenience of defining pipelines without knowing the underlying Fluent Bit concepts.

-The MVP of the overall feature was based on releasing a first version of the 1. native layer.
-While doing several problems were discovered while doing analysis of several aspects.
-The These problems adjusted the concepts slightley step by step without re-evaluating the overall picture once again.
-As a result more and more abstractions/oppinions were build into the first layer, making the layers not differentiated enough anymore.
-The flexibility on the first layer got lost while the second layer was not fitting anymore fully on top.
+The MVP of the overall feature was based on releasing a first version of the first native layer.
+As we analysed various aspects, we discovered several problems and thus gradually adjusted the concepts, but didn't re-evaluate the overall picture.
+As a result, more and more abstractions and opinions were built into the first layer, making the layers not sufficiently differentiated anymore.
+The flexibility on the first layer was lost, while the second layer didn't fully fit on top anymore.

 ## Considerations

 ### Tag per pipeline mandatory

-Different pipelines will require different filters.
-By default there is only one tag like `kube.*` resulting from the central tail plugin.
-Every `LogPipeline` will require a dedicated `rewrite_tag` filter in order to apply some filtering, otherwise you will get indeterministic effects (the order of the filters is important).
+Different pipelines will need different filters.
+By default, there is only one tag like `kube.*` resulting from the central tail plugin.
+Every `LogPipeline` will need a dedicated `rewrite_tag` filter in order to apply some filtering, otherwise there will be indeterministic effects (the order of the filters is important).
--> Every pipeline needs a rewrite_tag introducing a custom tag per pipeline.
-To generate filters later out of a `LogPreset`, the tag name needs to be known
+-> Every pipeline needs a `rewrite_tag` introducing a custom tag per pipeline.
+To generate filters later out of a `LogPreset`, the tag name must be known.

 ### Filesystem buffer mandatory

 We realized that using in-memory buffers will not decouple the pipelines well enough.
 If one output is down, the other output will stop working as well.
-It requires to enable a filesystem buffer for pipeline including size management to assure that the node filesystem gets not flooded
+To solve the problem, there must be an enabled filesystem buffer for each pipeline, including size management assuring that the node filesystem is not flooded.
--> Every pipeline needs a filesystem buffer, every output needs a storage size defaulting/validation
+-> Every pipeline needs a filesystem buffer; every output needs a storage size defaulting and validation.

 ### Match expressions should be limited

 Support of full match expressions in a `LogPipeline` will harm other pipelines as well as the central `tail` pipeline.
 People copying code snippets might have match expressions using `*`.
-It should be prevented.
+That must be prevented.
--> Match expressions should be defaulted/validated
+-> Match expressions should be defaulted and validated.

-### Unsupported Plugins
+### Unsupported plugins

 We need a clear distinction between supported/tested setups and unsupported setups.
 An HTTP plugin usage should be supported with any configuration while a stackdriver plugin usage is unsupported as we have no chance to cover testing.
 The additional resource consumption of some plugins and settings is also a relevant factor.
 We don't want the user to configure anything that creates a new emitter, which increases the memory usage above the amount that we introduce ourselves.
 -> Introduce a mechanism to detect usage of unsupported plugins